Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Mistake Why it backfires in a studio Better approach

-Buying “as big as possible” Blocks circulation and makes the room feel smaller Size for the walk path first, then seats
+Buying “as big as possible” Blocks circulation and makes the room feel smaller Size for the walk path first, then add seats

 Skipping doorway measurements Delivery fails or you pay for returns Measure doors, turns, and elevator depth